EVERYONE

 Consider including an after-visit summary with essential information and contact numbers tailored to your patient population.
 To avoid unintentional discrimination or making patients potential ICE targets, distribute these materials universally to all patients.

-You can create an after visit summary that contains key information and numbers that are most useful to your patient population .
+Consolidating key resources into a brief summary packet can ensure materials get distributed and do not overwhelm families.You can create an after visit summary that contains key information and numbers that are most useful to your patient population.
 Be sure to distribute it to all patients so as not to inadvertently discriminate against patients or make some patients targets of ICE simply by the materials they possess.

 Resources for Detainees

-Resources for folks in detention
+Resources for folks in detention.

 There are many organizations helping detained immigrants and their families navigate an unjust system.

-- Need Individual's Alien Registration Number (A+8-9 digits)
+Need Individual's Alien Registration Number (A+8-9 digits)

-- Need Individual's Country of birth
+Need Individual's Country of Origin

 Resources & Support For Detainees & Deportees